pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 > **Note:**
 >
-> If the operating system for the deployment supports SELinux, make sure that SELinux is enabled.
+> If your target machine's operating system supports SELinux, make sure that SELinux is **disabled**.

 ## Step 1: Install TiUP on the control machine